Good Hotel Guide Review

 9. All in Cross House Lodge, opposite, 4 on ground floor.

-all year, restaurant closed midday Mon, last orders Sun 6 pm.
+all year, restaurant closed Mon lunch, last orders Sun 6 pm.

-lounge, restaurant, The Wheelhouse private dining room, free Wi-Fi in reception, in-room TV (Freeview), civil wedding licence, terrace, 2-acre garden, restaurant wheelchair accessible.
+bar, restaurant, cocktail bar, private dining room, alfresco dining (all in main pub), lounge, breakfast/private dining room (in building with bedrooms), in-room TV (Freeview), civil wedding licence, terrace, 2-acre garden, restaurant wheelchair accessible.

 in lounge, dining room.